chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/introduction.md

 <br/>

+Applications now have a larger surface area than ever before, and users expect frequent releases with new features.
+This has made automated testing essential for creating and maintaining high-quality software.

+Interfaces are subjective by nature.
+"Does this look right?" — the answer often depends on the browser/device.
+You can't infer correctness from an exact sequence of HTML tags and CSS classes.
+Developers and designers have to verify the rendered UI — a time-consuming and manual process.
+Different approaches have attempted to automate this process but failed to capture the nuance without real success.

+This handbook argues for a different approach.
+Instead of completely removing humans from the testing equation, let's use tools to augment the process.
+Focus their effort on the specific components in the particular states that require human attention.

 Testing is integral to creating and maintaining high-quality software.
 Throughout the buildout process, you’ll often find developers and designers doing manual testing — _“Does this look right?”_ However, due to the often subjective nature of interface design, it’s not really possible to write an automated test to capture that “correctness”.
 It means that companies face a decision between time-consuming manual testing or the inevitable decline in UI quality that results from the lack of a proper testing regime.

 Testing UIs is complicated because the salient details of the smallest modules of UI (components) are hard to express programmatically.
 When is the output of a component correct?
 Correctness can neither be determined by the exact sequence of HTML tags/classes nor the textual part of the output.
 Different approaches have attempted to hit the sweet spot for years and capture the nuance without real success.